mecid/mecid.github.io/_posts/2024-02-26-discovering-swift-async-algorithms-package.md

 }
 ```

-As you can see in the example above, we use the merge function that allows us to create a single sequence and observe and handle day and timezone changes at once.
-The Swift Async Algorithms package provides not only merge functions but also combineLatest, zip, chain, and join.
+As you can see in the example above, we use the *merge* function that allows us to create a single sequence and observe and handle day and timezone changes at once.
+The Swift Async Algorithms package provides not only *merge* functions but also *combineLatest*, *zip*, *chain*, and *join*.

 ```swift
 @Observable final class CalendarStore {